rayaman/luasocket/README.md

 **Note: All luasocket modules are provided by luasocket-lanes, but with the postfix '-lanes', this is to allow side by side install of luasocket and luasocket-lanes.**

+---

+## Note about Lua Lanes

+While this library was made for working with Lua Lanes, it does not require that library to be installed and used.
+Because file descriptors are simple numbers, you could use this to deal with client requests anywhere you wish, using another lua threading library, other language runtimes etc.

 ----

 ## LuaSocket